jhpyle/docassemble/_docs/livehelp.md

 the names of [privileges] of user accounts and the names of "roles" in [multi-user interviews].
 The names of [privileges] need to be set up by an administrator on the [Privileges List].
-The names of "roles" in [multi-user interviews] are controlled by interview authors using the special variables [`role`] and [`role_needed`] and the [`role` modifier].
+The names of "roles" in [multi-user interviews] are controlled by interview developers using the special variables [`role`] and [`role_needed`] and the [`role` modifier].
 Although you may use common names among these systems (e.g., "advocate,") the three systems are independent.